derek-knox/Coding-For-Designers/Coding and Concept/Authoring, Compiling, and Executing.md

 ![alt text](../assets/visual-todo-placeholder.jpg "Author > Compile > Run")

 The output of this compilation process results in code that the computer *executes* in real-time.
-This process often manifests as an interactive user interface within an application or game.
+This process often manifests as an interactive user interface in an application or an interactive environment in a game.

 With Unity, the process is:
 1. *Author* code in a text editor and/or with Unity's built-in UI that generates code